 4 Big Retirement Decisions - What To Know Before You Make Them

-The scary thing about many retirement decisions: they are permanent.
+The scary thing about many retirement decisions is that they are permanent.
 Take time to think through choices about your biggest retirement decisions: when to begin Social Security, when to retire, pension options, and how to invest your retirement money.

 1. When to Begin Social Security